 That sort of flexibility is a great advantage, especially for businesses.

 There are no options for sharing visibility when using the Microsoft PowerPoint for desktop.
 Slides offers five ways to share a presentation with others, whether they are collaborating or not.

 Specific people or Google Groups, anyone with the link, public on the web, anyone in your domain with the link, and your domain all are conditions that you can set regarding sharing and collaboration.

 You can change them at any time, so your visibility needs are always addressed.

-There’s also an instant connection when using Slides or other Google Apps for Work, thanks to the access to the cloud.
-Any time you change, delete, or upload a presentation from your device, it’ll be automatically visible on any computer, smartphone, or tablet that you log into.
+There’s also an instant connection when using Slides or other Google Apps for Work, thanks to access to the cloud.
+Any time you change, delete or upload a presentation from your device, it’ll be automatically visible on any computer, smartphone, or tablet that you log into.

 Few things can help keep your team working faster on documents than this sort of seamless updating.